CiscoTestAutomation/pyats/docs/cli/pyats_validate.rst

 ----------------------

 This subcommand validates the content of your :ref:`topology_testbed_file`.
-It gives developer an opportunity to check whether the file written following valid YAML syntax, and adheres to the :ref:`schema`.
+It gives developers an opportunity to check if the file is written following valid YAML syntax, and adheres to the :ref:`schema`.

 .. code-block:: text